Campsfield House Immigration Removal Centre

-Campsfield House was an immigration detention centre located in Kidlington near Oxford, England, operated by private prison firm Group 4 under contract with the British government.
+Campsfield House is an immigration detention centre located in Kidlington near Oxford, England, operated by private prison firm Mitie under contract with the British government.
 For 25 years, it was the site of a regular monthly protest from human rights campaigners and saw a number of internal protests, hunger strikes and two suicides.
 However, it was highly praised by the Chief Inspector of Prisons at the last full inspection in 2014.
-Campsfield closed in 2018.
+Campsfield was closed in 2018, until 2025.

 On 28 June 2022, the Home Office announced plans for a new immigration removal centre to be developed on the site of the former Campsfield House IRC.
 On 16 July 2022, the Coalition to Keep Campsfield Closed was launched with a rally in Oxford’s Bonn Square.

+On 1 December 2025, Campsfield Immigration Removal Centre was reopened, following completion of Phase 1 construction, providing 160 bed spaces for detained men in refurbished accommodation (compared to 282 in the former Campsfield IRC, closed in 2018.)
+The first detainees arrived at the Immigration Removal Centre on 3 December 2025.

 History

 Campsfield House used to be a youth detention centre, but it re-opened as an Immigration Detention Centre in November 1993.
 It originally had 200 places for both male and female prisoners, however in 1997, capacity was reduced to 184 and the prison became male only.
 The capacity rose to 282 bed spaces in 2017.
 Over 3600 people passed through the centre in 2017, with an average stay of 39 days.

 Although the detainee population initially consisted of asylum seekers, from June 2006 government policy saw the population change to mainly (an average of 80%) former HMP prisoners detained on immigration grounds.

 Until 2011, Campsfield was run by the American private prison company GEO Group.
 Campsfield House was their first European contract.
 In 2011 operations at the facility were turned over to Mitie Group PLC.
 Mitie's contract for Campsfield House expired in June 2019.
+Mitie was given a new contract to run Campsfield House IRC in 2025.